demetreeus/tech-test-netcore/SOLUTION.md

 ### Task 6
 * Impressed with the .Any and the fact that I don't need to pass the userId into the closure

+### Task 7
+* Added the new migration using `dotnet ef migrations add AddRankToTodoItem --project=Todo` and updated the database
+* Used js to manipulate the DOM